Spock: Star Trek: Strange New Worlds

-In May 2020, it was announced that Spock (Ethan Peck) would return in the series Star Trek: Strange New Worlds alongside Captain Pike (Anson Mount) and Number One / Una (Rebecca Romjin).
+In May 2020, it was announced that Spock (Ethan Peck) would return in the series Star Trek: Strange New Worlds alongside Captain Pike (Anson Mount) and Number One / Una (Rebecca Romijn).

 Development

 The Original Series

-The earliest known mention of Spock was in a conversation between Star Trek's creator Gene Roddenberry and actor Gary Lockwood, in which Lockwood suggested Leonard Nimoy for the role.
-The trio had previously worked together on Roddenberry's The Lieutenant in the episode "In the Highest Tradition".
+The earliest known mention of Spock occurred during a conversation between Star Trek's creator, Gene Roddenberry, and actor Gary Lockwood, in which Lockwood suggested Leonard Nimoy for the role.
+The trio had previously worked together on Roddenberry's The Lieutenant, in the episode "In the Highest Tradition".
 Roddenberry agreed to the idea, but was required to audition other actors for the part.
 At the time, Roddenberry sought DeForest Kelley to play the doctor character in the pilot, "The Cage", but both NBC executives and director Robert Butler wanted Kelley to play Spock.
 Roddenberry offered the part to both Kelley and Martin Landau, but they both turned him down.
-When offered, Nimoy accepted the part but was apprehensive about the make-up which had not been determined at that point.
+When offered, Nimoy accepted the part, but was apprehensive about the make-up, which had not yet been determined.

-During an interview segment of TV Land's 40th Anniversary Star Trek Marathon on November 12, 2006 Leonard Nimoy stated that Gene Roddenberry's first choice to play Spock was George Lindsey.
-Because of the flippant way Nimoy makes the comment it has been suggested that he was joking.
+During an interview segment of TV Land's 40th anniversary Star Trek marathon on November 12, 2006, Leonard Nimoy stated that Gene Roddenberry's first choice to play Spock was George Lindsey.
+Because of the flippant way Nimoy makes the comment, it has been suggested that he was joking.
 The claim Lindsey was offered the role is given more credibility when Lindsey's close friend Ernest Borgnine writes in his autobiography, "my hand to God – he turned down the part of Mr. Spock on TV's Star Trek, the role that made Leonard Nimoy famous."

-The character evolved from having a metal plate in his stomach through which he ingested energy to being a half-Martian in the original 1964 pitch with a "slightly reddish complexion and semi-pointed ears".
+The character evolved from having a metal plate in his stomach, through which he ingested energy, to being a half-Martian in the original 1964 pitch, with a "slightly reddish complexion and semi-pointed ears".
 Due to Roddenberry's concern that a Mars landing might take place before the end of the series, Spock's home planet was changed.
 Lee Greenway conducted the initial makeup tests on Nimoy, but after four or five days, Fred Phillips was asked to take over.
 Phillips in turn asked John Chambers to create Spock's ears, as he was working on getting an appropriate shade of red for Spock's skin; this idea was later abandoned in favor of a yellow hue because of the effects on black and white television.
 Nimoy hated the ears, and Roddenberry promised him that if he was still unhappy by the 13th episode then they'd find a way to write them out.
 The NBC executives were also concerned, as they felt it made the character satanic.